Scott A. Wyatt

-Composition Archive of Selected Works for Listening or Downloading
+Composition Archive of Selected Works for Listening and/or Downloading

 Scott A. Wyatt (b.
 1951, Philadelphia, Pennsylvania) is Professor Emeritus of Music Composition, and has actively served as a faculty member of the University of Illinois School of Music teaching music composition, music theory, and electroacoustic music, as well as serving as director of the University of Illinois Experimental Music Studios for 40 years.
 As a composer of concert art music, he has composed works for theatre, voice, acoustic instruments, small and large ensembles, orchestra, electroacoustic music, and music for a variety of media including modern dance, documentary film, radio, television, and large scale laser presentations.